arialdev/JustWatch-To-TMDB/README.md

    ![](https://raw.githubusercontent.com/arialdev/JustWatch-To-TMDB/main/readme_resources/check_nodejs.png)

-5. #### Set your private tokens file.

-6. We are going to use the TMDB API in order to import our data from JustWatch.
+5. We are going to use the TMDB API in order to import our data from JustWatch.
 Because of this, you must request access to the API (at the moment I'm writing this this process is really fast and simple).
 For doing so you must:

    1. Create and validate an account on [TMDB](https://www.themoviedb.org).
    2. Follow the [documentation instructions](https://developers.themoviedb.org/3/getting-started/introduction) to request access to the API and to request all the necessary tokens and private keys.

-7. Go back to the project's directory and create a new file in the root named `.env`.
+6. Go back to the project's directory and create a new file in the root named `.env`.
 On it you must paste the following data, including your private keys and tokens (read the documentation in order to obtain these).
 Substitute the `${blablabla} `fields with your personal data.

    *Note: this is the trickiest part.
 Be patient.
 You can help yourself by using [PostMan](https://www.postman.com) or any HTTP Request client for getting the needed tokens*